na-na-hi/renget/archive/mdo67afk.md

 A Wonderful Nightmare:
 Info cost: 1 million.
 Bounty: 10 million.

+The Kraken’s Tongue:
+Info cost: purchased.
+Bounty: 20M

+The Kraken’s Tongue is a high potential magic user living in Vladivostok currently working in an oil refinery.
+His magic is speech related, the more someone speak of him, by name, title or description, the more of a ‘hold’ he gets on them.
+Mentioning his name a few time creates a weak hold that dissipates after a few days, and allows him to hear anything the victim says.
+A medium hold triggers when a proper conversation involving him happens.
+A strong hold triggers when an elaborate description of the Kraken’s Tongue is done by the victim, medium to strong hold can take months if not years to dissipate by themselves.

+Medium to strong hold allows the Kraken’s Tongue to alter someone’s spoken sentences.
+The bigger the hold, the bigger the allowed change is, and the more subtle to the user the effect is.
+While a strong hold does not affect the victim’s mental state in any significant way, it is very good at convincing the victim that what it said was a freudian slip, which can subsequently gaslight them into believing things they did not before.
+However, being aware of the Kraken’s Tongue ability makes it harder to be manipulated this way.

+Holds only applies when VOCAL mentions of the Kraken’s tongue are done, as such, any written text or messaging about him are exempt from his influence.
+Thinking about him while speaking about something else or describing someone similar to him is not enough to trigger his hold, as the victim has to make a conscious effort to address the Kraken’s Tongue specifically during their speech.

+While the Kraken’s Tongue is not currently a threat to anyone, his ability has a global range that has no known upper limit.
+As such, its bounty is rather high as many fear what he would be able to do if he actively tried to win the game.
+Especially since his potential can increase when enough people talk about him.

 Demon of the Backstreets:
 Info cost: purchased.
 Bounty: 5 million.